pierre-fromager/nymfonya/README.md

 * :sunglasses: Monolithic App.
 * :tropical_fish: Extra packages as feature only.
-* :beer: I would say MVC Controllers.
+* :beer: I would say Mvc.
 * :cyclone: Configs in config/$env.
 * :shell: Run with php >= 7.0.